hugo-figueroa/Movie-TMDB/README.md

 # Movie TMDB
-A simple movie app that uses the [TMDB Api](https://developer.themoviedb.org/reference/intro/getting-started) to display the most popular movies.</br>
+A simple movie app that uses the [TMDB API](https://developer.themoviedb.org/reference/intro/getting-started) to display the most popular movies.</br>

-This approach only makes use of the API Key for ```GET``` requests, the AccessToken was not used for ```POST``` requests since its expiration time is unknown and the TMDB API doesn't provide a service to obtain it other than copying it from the web environment.</br>
+This approach only makes use of the API Key for ```GET``` requests, the API Read Access Token was not used for ```POST``` requests since its expiration time is unknown and the TMDB API doesn't provide a service to obtain it other than copying it from the web environment.</br>

-Because of this, the favorites section doesn't consume the web services provided by the API, instead a Room database was created to demonstrate its use.</br>
+Because of this, the ```favorites``` section doesn't consume the web services provided by the API, instead, a Room database was created to demonstrate its use.</br>

 <img src="https://github.com/hugo-figueroa/Movie-TMDB/assets/33041982/b2c32429-c34d-4fb6-bcdb-68a4cf617df1" alt="Splash" width="300"/>
 <img src="https://github.com/hugo-figueroa/Movie-TMDB/assets/33041982/785a3d30-7906-42f8-beef-921074ba8e0a" alt="Popular" width="300"/>